Andrew Heaney: Pittsburgh Pirates (2025)

 On February 22, 2025, Heaney signed a one-year, $5.25 million contract with the Pittsburgh Pirates.
 Heaney struggled to a 5-10 record and 4.99 ERA over his first 24 games (23 starts), and was shifted to the bullpen on August 16.
 After continued struggles, including allowing five runs in 2/3 of an inning against the St. Louis Cardinals, Heaney was designated for assignment by the Pirates on August 26.
 He was released by Pittsburgh on August 29.

-Los Angeles Dodgers (second stint)
+Los Angeles Dodgers (2025)

 On August 31, 2025, Heaney signed a minor league contract to return to the Dodgers organization.
 In four starts for the Triple-A Oklahoma City Comets, he recorded an 0.90 ERA with 13 strikeouts across 10 innings pitched.
 On September 27, the Dodgers selected Heaney's contract, adding him to their active roster.
 He allowed three runs on four hits in two innings in one game.

+Heaney announced his retirement from professional baseball on December 28, 2025.